macalinao/cloudgame/README.md

 First, ensure you have a *nix OS, Git, and Gradle.
 Then proceed.

 1. Clone this repository and `cd` to it.
-2. Edit `build.gradle` with your plugin's information.
+2. Edit `src/main/resources/plugin.yml` with your plugin's information.
 3. Run `gradle scaffold`.
 This will set up your plugin directories and files and rename the `git remote` so you can push to your own Git repository.
 4. Edit your `gradle.properties` and set the `testPluginDir` and `remotePluginDir` variables.
 Make sure you use an absolute path instead of `~` for your home directory.
-5. Delete this README and put in your own. *(optional)* It is recommended to use the `.md` extension if you are using Markdown, so edits don't conflict with this file.
-6. Delete/change the license. *(also optional)*
+5. Add your Git origin remote with `git remote add origin <your Git URL>` and run `git push -u origin --all`.
+This will make it so you push to your origin by default.

 ## Usage
 **bukkit-bootstrap** provides the following Gradle tasks: